mbuesch/letmein/README.md

 The letmein control communication itself defaults to TCP port 5800, but it can be configured to any TCP or UDP port.
 If you choose a UDP port as control port and configure [control-error-policy=basic-auth](doc/CONFIGURATION.md#control-error-policy), then the letmein service itself operates in stealth mode and doesn't respond to unauthenticated incoming messages.

+Letmein can be used to knock-open single ports or to knock-enable completely user defined `nftables` rules by adding a `nftables` `jump` statement after successful knocking.
+This way you can for example knock-enable forwarding rules or arbitrary user defined firewall rules.

 ## Typical letmein operation flow